Inventory Write Down

 In terms of what assets/items/inventory accounts should be considered for a write-down, the list is extensive.
 Raw materials, in-progress products (secondary goods), and even finished merchandise can all be considered for inventory write-down and are subject to depreciation.

-If the inventory loses all its value, the item is written off as “inventory write-off” instead of inventory “write-down”.
+If the inventory loses all its value, the item is written off as an “inventory write-off” instead of an " inventory write-down.”

 Such “write-downs” are treated as expense items.
 As a result, this impacts both net income and tax liability, reducing them.
 Inventory write-downs also affect both the balance sheet and the income statement, resultantly.

-When there is a reduction in net income, the business’ retained earnings fall as well.
-While this affects the income statement, the fall in net income will cause shareholders’ retained earnings to minimize, affecting the balance sheet aspect as well.
+When net income is reduced, the business’ retained earnings fall as well.
+While this affects the income statement, the fall in net income will cause shareholders’ retained earnings to minimize, affecting the balance sheet as well.

 Along with this, the inventory asset value in the balance sheet is also further reduced along with its accurate net realizable value (NRV).